Photos before renovation:

 Dover obtained the property in 2016 after several attempts by others to redevelop the space.
 It took about a year to stabilize the building, which included removing the roof and walls that had fallen in, and two years to renovate the existing building and construct the addition on the back of the school.

-“(Knox High and South High were) both built to be grand and inspiring for students and teachers that were there, and so we’ve tried to hold onto that and keep that kind of inspired feeling throughout the buildings,” Dover said.
+“Knoxville High School and South High School were both built to be grand and inspiring for students and teachers that were there, and so we’ve tried to hold onto that and keep that kind of inspired feeling throughout the buildings,” Dover said.
 “And that translates into things like 10-foot tall windows, 12-, 14-, 16-foot ceilings.
 Just an abundance of space and scale that’s very inspiring.”

 The assisted living facility includes 62 rooms, 28 of which are memory care rooms.
 Apartments come in various shapes and sizes and can accommodate singles, couples or roommates.